-On this Experiment, LCM sets up simulation models for prototype electric motors including electromagnetic, thermal, mechanic and other aspects using LCM‘s system modeler SyMSpace which is running in the cloud environment.
-SyMSpace finds the best-suited motor configuration using its genetic multi-objective optimizer.
+On this Experiment, LCM set up simulation models for prototype electric motors including electromagnetic, thermal, mechanic and other aspects using LCM‘s system modeler SyMSpace which was running in the cloud environment.
+SyMSpace then found the best-suited motor configuration using its genetic multi-objective optimizer.
 At the end of this process, the necessary production data is automatically generated from the model.

-Using SyMSpace in the cloud environment provides the user with sufficient calculation power even for extensive models and deep optimization runs (up to 15.000 individual simulation cycles) – on demand and on pay per use basis.
+As SyMSpace was used in the cloud environment, it provided the user with sufficient calculation power even for extensive models and deep optimisation runs (up to 15.000 individual simulation cycles) – on demand and on pay per use basis.

-Due to the streamlined process without human data handover, Hanning can process a prototype request from design to optimization to production data in very fast time.
-The target is to get the finished prototype within 5 working days.
+Due to the streamlined process without human data handover, Hanning could process a prototype request from design to optimisation to production data in very fast time.
+The target was to get the finished prototype within 5 working days.

-The challenge for the ISV is to improve the simulation models for interfacing with the manufacturing processes including the external suppliers of the prototype materials.
+The challenge for the ISV was to improve the simulation models for interfacing with the manufacturing processes including the external suppliers of the prototype materials.